jabedek/frontend-ts-library/README.md

 ## _Extra Sh!t for Frontend Development!_

-Frotsi provides basic extensions for Math, Promise, String, Array globals objects, and also some additional utils - all these functions will amp your work on coding stuff for components/views/custom-html-elements etc.
+Frotsi provides basic extensions for Math, Promise, String, Array globals objects.
+Also it adds some additional utils related to other areas.
+All these functions will amp your work on building components/views/custom-html-elements etc.

 ## Features